DavideDelVecchio/azure-m2c-wgm/docs/00_purpose.md

 In the following pages, pages 01 through 15 describe the migration process and its setup.
 Only in step 16 do you actually execute the migration.

+The current focus of this project is on migrating MongoDB databases to the **CosmosDB/Mongo API**, but the process can easily be modified to target the **CosmosDB/SQL API**.

 ## Other Microsoft Solutions to Consider

 - https://docs.microsoft.com/en-us/azure/cosmos-db/import-data  (DMT)